MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/dbengine-createworkspace-method-dao.md

 <td><p>One of the <strong><a href="workspacetypeenum-enumeration-dao.md">WorkspaceTypeEnum</a></strong> values.</p>

 > [!NOTE]
-> <P>ODBCDirect workspaces are not supported in Microsoft Access 2013.
-Setting the type argument to <STRONG>dbUseODBC</STRONG> will result in a run-time error.
-Use ADO if you want to access external data sources without using the Microsoft Access database engine.</P>
+> ODBCDirect workspaces are not supported in Microsoft Access 2013.
+Setting the type argument to **dbUseODBC** will result in a run-time error.
+Use ADO if you want to access external data sources without using the Microsoft Access database engine.

 </td>